DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

 $$t=\frac{\bar{x}_A-\bar{x}_B}{s_p\sqrt{\tfrac{1}{n_A}+\tfrac{1}{n_B}}}$$
 where $s_p=\sqrt{\frac{(n_A-1)s_A^2+(n_B-1)s_B^2}{n_A+n_B-2}}$ is the pooled standard deviation.
 The "power" $t$ follows a $t$-distribution with $n_A+n_B-2$ degrees of freedom.

 Suppose you know that $s_A=s_B$ for the two versions in your A/B test, which we will denote as $s$.
 Also suppose, for simplicity, you want $n_A=n_B$.
-You can solve for $n$ and from the above power analysis formula and obtain:
+You can solve for $n_i$ and from the above power analysis formula and obtain:
 $$N=\frac{4t^2s^2}{(\bar{x}_A-\bar{x}_B)^2}$$
 where $N$ is the total sample size ($n_A+n_B$).
 It is easy to see that you will need a larger sample size if
 * the expected difference between the two versions are smaller.
 * you want a better significance level, e.g., 1% instead of 5%;
 * the standard deviation is bigger, i.e., dollars spent are more dispersed among individuals;

 But here is the problem: you do not know the values of $\bar{x}_i$ and $s_i$ before the experiment.
 For $\bar{x}_i$, it is less of an issue.
 Instead of the expected values, all you really need is the expected difference, which can be specified.
-For example, suppose your website is currently running Version A and you know $\bar{x}_i=50$.
+For example, suppose your website is currently running Version A and you know $\bar{x}_A=50$.
 And all you care is that Version B can increase expected dollars spent to 65.
 In other words, $\bar{x}_B-\bar{x}_A=15$.
 Even with that, you still need to know the standard deviations.
 How?
 Some suggest that you can run a short trial to estimate the standard deviation.
 But then, isn't the A/B test a trial itself?

 Here is another problem about classic A/B test design.
 After I became a data scientist, at another company, we actually tried to run an A/B test.
 The problem is that, according to the aforementioned power analysis, the experiment needed to be ran for at least 3 months, but we did not have that much time.
 After 1 month, our model (Version B) outperformed the existed model (Version A).
 Could we have declared our model is the better one?
 According to classic A/B test design, the answer is "No" because we should not be "peeking" since such significant difference can be a result of random factors.